jersou/mouse-actions/README.md

 For instance, you can configure:

-* a click on the top left corder of the screen to go to the first desktop,
+* a click on the top left corner of the screen to go to the first desktop,
 * a middle click on the top side of the screen to play/pause the media,
-* or scroll from the left side to increase/decrease the brightness of the screen,
+* scroll from the left side to increase/decrease the brightness of the screen,
-* or scroll from the top-left corner to increase/decrease the volume,
+* scroll from the top-left corner to increase/decrease the volume,
-* or draw a `T` with the mouse right button pressed to open a terminal,
+* draw a `T` with the mouse right button pressed to open a terminal,
-* or draw a `G` with the mouse right button pressed to open a text editor ( gedit),
+* draw a `G` with the mouse right button pressed to open a text editor (gedit),

 ![mouse_actions_logo.gif](mouse_actions_logo.gif)